vkoves/vkoves.github.io/_posts/2026-07-15-ev-road-tripping.md

-A lot of folks also use [ComEd's hourly pricing program](https://hourlypricing.comed.com/) which makes it cheaper to charge overnight, when demand is lower, which can bring the cost to charge your EV as low as 8 cents per kWh, meaning we'd only pay $6.24 to fully charge the Ioniq 5 I was driving.
+A lot of folks also use [ComEd's hourly pricing program](https://hourlypricing.comed.com/) which makes it cheaper to charge overnight, when demand is lower, which can bring the cost to charge your EV as low as 8 cents per kWh, meaning we'd only pay **$6.24 to fully charge the Ioniq 5 I was driving at home!**

 In short, **the financial benefits of driving electric comes primarily from home charging** - you shouldn't expect to see big savings when you're on a road trip, but prioritizing cheaper fast